igormukhingmailcom/sublimetext3-symfony2-override-package/README.md

 ## Limitations

 - Package work only in Sublime Text 3.
 Not tested in Sublime Text 2.
-- Package tested only on Ubuntu environment.
+- Package tested only on Ubuntu and MacOS environment.
 - At that moment package supports overriding only PSR-0 libraries from `vendors` directory

 ## TODO